kestra-io/docs/docs/developer-guide/listeners/README.md

 ---
 # Listeners

-Listeners are special task that can listen to the current flow and launch task *outside the flow*.
+Listeners are special tasks that can listen to the current flow and launch tasks from *outside the flow*.
 The result of the tasks will not change the execution status.
-Mostly Listeners are here to send notifications or handle special end task behaviour that you don't want to be considered as main workflow.
+In most cases,  Listeners are used to send notifications or handle special end-task behavior that should not be considered as part of the main workflow.

 ## Example

-> A listeners that will send a Slack notification on failed tasks (you need to install the slack plugins)
+> A listener that sends a Slack notification for a failed task (this would require slack plugins).

 ```yaml
 listeners: